sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

 types.
 These files usually don't just contain changes in settings like indentation, but also `commentstring` and often some command that makes editing that specific `filetype` a bit easier.

-These mappings let me open the plugin file in that directory for the `filetype` I'm currently working with.
+These commands let me open the plugin file in that directory for the `filetype` I'm currently working with.

     :::vim